 Claiming an inheritance is usually straightforward if you are named in the will as a beneficiary.
 The executors take control of all the deceased’s assets, pay off any debts and distribute the inheritances to the beneficiaries according to the terms of the will.

-Family inheritance becomes problematic when there was no will, or if you feel that the will was unfair.
+Family inheritance becomes problematic if there is no will or if you feel the will was unfair.

 If there is no will, family inheritance entitlements are governed by the rules of intestacy.
 Depending on the amounts involved, any spouse (or civil partner) is entitled to inherit at least part of the estate, with the remainder split among the nearest relatives.

-Inheritance disputes can also occur in a range of other situations.
-For example, a will can be invalid if it was drawn up under undue pressure or if the testator subsequently married.
-Individual bequests in the will may be invalid : for example, if the bequest is unclear or if an inheritance has been left to one of the witnesses.
+Individual bequests in the will may be invalid.
+For example, if the bequest is unclear or if an inheritance has been left to one of the witnesses.
 Disputes can also occur if executors act improperly, either by mistake (eg misinterpreting the will) or deliberately.

-Inheritance disputes, like other legal disputes, can be complex, time-consuming and costly.
-Whether you are a beneficiary or not, if you are not getting the inheritance to which you are entitled you should take legal advice.
+Inheritance claim disputes, like other legal disputes, can be complex, time-consuming and costly.
+Whether you are a beneficiary or not, if you are not getting the inheritance to which you believe you are entitled you should take legal advice.